-My academic background began in Science.
-I completed my Bachelor’s in Human Biology at the University of Toronto and began my career in the pharmaceutical industry.
+My academic background began in the sciences.
+I completed my bachelor’s in Human Biology at the University of Toronto and began my career in the pharmaceutical industry.
 Although my career was promising, it was largely unfulfilling.
-When my first child was born, I decided to take a break in order to recalibrate.
-Becoming a mother forced me to take a break from the everyday grind of corporate life, and focus on the health and well-being of my children.
-As my oldest son became ready to enter preschool, I reflected on the challenges that he would face as a Pakistani kid, being visibly different from his peers, and making his place in the world.
+When my first child was born, I decided to take a break in order to re-calibrate.
+Becoming a mother forced me to take a break from the every-day grind of corporate life and focus on the health and well-being of my children.
+As my oldest son became ready to enter pre-school, I reflected on the challenges that he would face as a Pakistani kid, being visibly different from his peers, and making his place in the world.
 I wanted to raise my kids to be proud Canadians and yet celebrate their ethnicity and religious heritage.
 Over time, my interest in nurturing this balance developed into a larger passion around education, the education system, and children’s development.
 Could I, in any capacity, bridge the ever-present gaps in our schooling systems that can leave children feeling isolated or misunderstood?
 It was then that I began my foray into education, getting my certification in teaching English as a Second Language.
 Shortly thereafter, I began teaching ESL.

 I was soon recruited into management at another school.
 I grew into the position of vice-principal and subsequently became the principal.
 As a principal, the opportunities to offer improved education and innovation were widespread.
 I wanted to ensure that these students were getting the best possible and most well-rounded experience; that they would feel comfortable not only in the classroom, but as multi-faceted human beings with their own values, who are comfortable balancing all aspects of their identities.